sjohann81/ucx-os/README.md

 ##### ucx_lock_acquire()

-- (SMP only) Tries do acquire a lock, and spins (busy waits the core) while doing so.
+- Tries do acquire a lock, and spins (busy waits the core) while doing so.
+The lock is tied to a core, until released.

 ##### ucx_lock_release()

-- (SMP only) Releases a previously locked spinlock.
+- Releases a previously locked spinlock.

 #### Pipe